Welcome First Year Students

 Welcome to Boston University; we are excited for you to join our vibrant intellectual, social, and cultural community!
 Whether this is your first semester of college or you are transferring to BU from another college or university, your BU experience will challenge and inspire you in ways you may never have imagined.

 As you navigate the transition to academic life at Boston University, the Educational Resource Center is here to help you succeed.
 Our programs will support you in developing vital academic and professional skills that will enhance your performance at BU and in your future careers.
+Learn more about our services and check out our Frequently Asked Questions below.
+Then follow us on Instagram, Facebook, and Twitter to stay up to date on all the latest ERC news and upcoming programs!

 For individualized support and mentorship, the ERC offers Academic Skills Advising where you can meet one-on-one with a professional staff member to hone your time management and study strategies, note taking and test taking skills.
 We also offer regular workshops to help you gear up for assignments and exams throughout the semester.